terrycojones/rpnpy/README.md

 This will install an `rpnpy` command (you might want to make a more convenient / shorter shell alias for it).

-## Version 2 backwards incompatibility

-* As of version 2.0.0, the `rpn.py` script has been moved into `src/rpnpy/cli/rpn.py`.
-You can call it using the `rpnpy` command that the package now installs.

 ## Terminal User Interface